rifatsaown/bashs-sripting/linax.md

 # Linux Fundamentals

-Welcome to the comprehensive guide on Linux basics!
-This blog covers essential commands and concepts to help you navigate and manage Linux systems efficiently.
+Welcome to this detailed guide on Linux commands!
+From basic to advanced, this blog provides everything you need to manage Linux systems effectively.

----

 ## **User Management**

-### Check the Current User
+### Check Current User
 ```bash
 whoami
 ```